skunkel99/csprag-w19-rpn/week06/homework/hw6.md

 ## Question 9
 ``` 9
-The command  grep -v ' \*' returns all files that do not contai, space \ followed by any other character, in them (the -v  creates a list of all of the excluded files)
+The command  grep -v ' \*' returns all files that do not contain the follwing phrase, space \ followed by any other character, in them.

 ```